telerik/ajax-docs/controls/combobox/templates/headers.md

 The following example shows how to create a multi-column RadComboBox with a header that labels the columns of each item.

->note Both, the **HeaderTemplate** and **ItemTemplate** , lay out items using a table that fixes column width, so that the header and items line up properly.
+>tip Both, the **HeaderTemplate** and **ItemTemplate** , lay out items using a table that fixes column width, so that the header and items line up properly.
 >